Eschatologue/CM_wiki/docs/class/artificer/gunslinger.md

 ### Level 9: Overcharge

 You can imbue your Arcane Firearm's attacks with additional explosive magic.
-Once per turn when you hit a target with an attack from your Arcane Firearm, you can expend a spell slot to cause that attack to deal bonus Force damage to the target.
+Once per turn when you hit a target with an attack from your Arcane Firearm, you can expend a spell slot to cause that attack to deal bonus **:dmg-force: Force**{ .dmg-force } damage to the target.

 This bonus damage is 2d6 for a level 1 spell slot and it increases by 1d6 for each spell slot level above 1.

 ### Level 9: Quickdraw

 You always seem to shoot first.
 You can add your Intelligence modifier (minimum of +1) to your **:d20-inv: Initiative**{.d20 } rolls.
-Also, if you roll **:d20-inv: Initiative**{.d20 } and don't have the Surprised or the Incapacitated conditon, you can use a **:rsc-r: Reaction**{ .rsc } to make one attack with your Arcane Firearm.
+Also, if you roll **:d20-inv: Initiative**{.d20 } and don't have the ^^Surprised^^ or the ^^Incapacitated^^ conditon, you can use a **:rsc-r: Reaction**{ .rsc } to make one attack with your Arcane Firearm.

 ### Level 15: Master Gunslinger